Ashwita93/week-5/README.md

 ## Ways to Greet

+Inspired by the poster on the entrance of ITP floor (Creative Alternatives to the Handshake)

 In the recent few weeks, while the virus outbreak is causing panic and misinformation across the nations, people in the global community have been super helpful with finding ways to keep humanity alive.
-One of the ways in which they are doing so is by fining unique approaches to greet one another.
+One of the ways in which they are doing so is by fining unique approaches to greet one another as handshake and kissing across the cheek can also cause spread of virus.

-So I prepared a list which people can populate to show various ways that we can greet each other without physcial contact in order to avoid spread of the virus.
+So I re-did the pizzatopping list from the workbook for databases, to which people can populate ideas to show various ways that we can greet each other without physcial contact in order to avoid spread of the virus.

 Hope this helps :)